 Blocked due to other 4xx issue

-The Index Coverage report shows a detailed overview of your crawling and indexing issues and points to how they should be addressed, making it a vital source of SEO data.
+The Index Coverage (Page indexing) report shows a detailed overview of your crawling and indexing issues and points to how they should be addressed, making it a vital source of SEO data.

 Your website’s crawling and indexing status is not straightforward – not all of your pages should be crawled or indexed.
 Ensuring such pages are not accessible to search engine bots is as crucial as having your most valuable pages indexed correctly.

-Ultimately, you should regularly browse Google’s Index Coverage report and intervene when it doesn’t align with your indexing strategy.
+Ultimately, you should regularly browse Google’s Index Coverage (Page indexing) report and intervene when it doesn’t align with your indexing strategy.